Fisherman121/Bournvita_HackGenX/README.md

    - All portals feature automatic data refreshing every 60 seconds
    - Instant notifications for task assignments and status changes
    - Interactive maps showing detection locations and hotspots

+6. **Reporting Website**:
+   - Standalone web application for manual garbage reporting
+   - Allows users to report garbage in areas without camera coverage
+   - Uses geolocation to automatically capture location information
+   - Supports photo uploads and detailed reporting
+   - Can be integrated with the main system via API

 ### Backend System
 The backend is built on Flask and handles: